-Oxford Royale Academy’s computer science course is aimed at anyone who wants to learn more about this increasingly popular subject.
+Oxford Royale Summer Schools’s computer science course is aimed at anyone who wants to learn more about this increasingly popular subject.
 In particular, it provides valuable grounding in not only utilising computers as a valuable problem-solving tool but also presenting and communicating results via the web.
 Teaching you no fewer than three programming languages, this course is designed for those with intermediate existing IT skills and will take your knowledge and competence to the next level.

 As part of this course, students will learn three computer languages: HTML, CSS and Python.
 HTML (“hyper-text markup language”) involves dividing web pages into logically-separate pieces, a skill which is remarkably similar to tackling a large problem by subdivision into manageable goals.
-CSS (“cascading style sheets”) is a formatting language, knowledge of which enables you to understand how data is presented effectively and memorably.
+CSS (“cascading style sheets”) is a formatting language, knowledge of which enables them to understand how data is presented effectively and memorably.
 Python is a programming language which focuses on syntactical readability, and as a result has been in popular usage since 1991.
-What’s more, the process of learning these languages teaches you excellent discipline that can come in useful when learning other subjects, including the spoken languages you may be studying at school.
+What’s more, the process of learning these languages teaches them excellent discipline that can come in useful when learning other subjects, including the spoken languages they may be studying at school.